Fukuoka Prefecture: Economy

 Fukuoka prefecture's main cities form one of Japan's main industrial centers, accounting for nearly 40% of the economy of Kyūshū.
+GDP exceeds 154 billion US dollars, comparable to that of a medium-sized country.
 Major industries include automobiles, semiconductors, and steel.
 Fukuoka prefecture is where tire manufacturer Bridgestone and consumer electronics chain Best Denki were founded.

+Well-known company headquartered in Fukuoka are as follows: